-Rust (rustlang) is a strongly typed and safe systems programming language developed by Mozilla.
+Rust is a strongly typed and safe systems programming language developed by Mozilla.
 Over the years, it has become the language of choice to build memory-safe programs while maintaining high performance at scale.
-Usually, Rust is used for files format and protocols parser but also on critical projects like in the new high-performance browser engine, Servo.
+Rust is usually used for file format and protocol parsers but also on critical projects like in the new high-performance browser engine, Servo.

-However, coding using memory-safe language doesn’t mean the code will be bugs-free.
-Different kinds of rust security vulnerability like overflows, DoS, UaF, OOB, etc. can still be found and sometimes exploited to achieve remote code execution (RCE).
+However, coding using memory-safe language doesn’t mean the code will be bug-free.
+Different kinds of rust security vulnerabilities like overflows, DoS, UaF, OOB, etc. can still be found and sometimes exploited to achieve remote code execution (RCE).

-Goal of this course is to give you all the prerequisites to understand which kind of vulnerability can be found inside Rust code.
-You will learn how to find low hanging fruits bugs manually and automatically using Rust security auditing tools.
+The goal of this course is to give you all the prerequisites to understand which kind of vulnerability can be found inside Rust code.
+You will learn how to find low-hanging fruit bugs manually and automatically using Rust security auditing tools.
 Finally, you will discover how to build custom Rust fuzzers, triage/debug crashes and improve your code coverage using different techniques.

 Along this training, students will deal with a lot of hands-on exercises allowing them to internalize concepts and techniques taught in class.

-Participants should have some basis with the Rust language and Linux.
 This course is suitable for people that are new to Rust.
-All the theory and concepts about Rust security vulnerability research and Rust fuzz testing will be explained during the course.
+All the theory and concepts about Rust security and Rust fuzz testing will be explained during the course.